virak-cloud/docs/docs/en/guides/kubernetes/create.md

 8. **Click on the Create Button:** After ensuring all fields are filled, click the "Create" button.

 After creating the cluster, it may take a few minutes for your cluster to be ready.

-## Conclusion
-This page allows users to easily create a new Kubernetes cluster while adhering to security considerations.
-Given the mentioned points, users should ensure that all steps are followed correctly to prevent any issues.